douglascorrea/react-hot-redux-firebase-starter/README.md

 - can read last 10 messages of the room when entering
 - can read new messages
 - can write and send new messages
+- an user can remove his messages
+- an author of a room can remove any messages
+- an admin can do everything

 ## Minor features
 - select first room when entering in chat